erickcastelli/KIR_genotyping/copy_number/README.md

 Now, manually define the thresholds for 1 copy, 2 copies, 3 copies, and 4 copies.

 The example bellow illustrate a run for KIR2DL1 in 200 samples.

+We have set the threshold for ZERO copies as < 0.1

+We have set the threshold for ONE copy as > 0.1 AND < 0.56

+We have set the threshold for TWO copies as > 0.56 AND < 1.24

+There is one sample that seems to present more than two copies.

 ![Alt text](KIR2DL1.jpg?raw=true "KIR2DL1 target/reference ratio histogram")